AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/books/dungeon-masters-guide-2024/01-chapter-1-the-basics.md

 ## Preparing a Session

 The more you prepare before your game, the more smoothly the game will go—to a certain point.
-To avoid being either under- or overprepared, use the one-hour guideline below and prioritize what to prepare depending on the time you have available.
+To avoid being either under- or over-prepared, use the one-hour guideline below and prioritize what to prepare depending on the time you have available.

 ### The One-Hour Guideline